Impact data and claims within this report are provided by the project creator and have not been independently verified by Spacehive.

 Through a series of workshops that take a learning-by-doing approach, this self-build education project will take a group of local NEETS through the 1st phase of the redesign & rebuild process of Mountford Estate’s Community Hall, which is dilapidated & not fit for purpose.
-Led by architect Sahra Hersi, the workshops will address issues of inequality & diversity within the architectural industry, actively seeking to recruit BAME participants.
+Led by Sahra Hersi, a black woman in architecture, the workshops will address issues of inequality & diversity within the architectural industry, actively seeking to recruit BAME participants.
 The workshops will cover architectural skills: research & consultation, prototyping & building & renewable energy technologies, providing the skills needed for the green economy.
-In consultation with local residents this will nurture community talent to rebuild a community asset; foster a stronger post-covid community while addressing the climate crisis; provide new skills for local young people whose employment prospects have been hardest hit the pandemic; redesign the community hall with the community so that it meets community needs.
+In consultation with local residents this will nurture local talent to rebuild a local asset; foster a stronger post-covid community while addressing the climate crisis; provide new skills for local young people whose employment prospects have been hardest hit the pandemic; redesign the community hall with the community so that it meets their needs.

 What we'll deliver: